uc-cdis/cloud-automation/doc/ha-squid-migration.md

 At this point it is alright to plan and apply again.

-The cluster should still have connectivity at this point, the single squid instance should still be servicing as proxy.
+The cluster should still have connectivity, the single squid instance should still be servicing as proxy.
 The HA ones should also be deployed, but not serving as default gateway and proxying HTTP{,S} traffic yet.

 ### 2. Update the EKS module